RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 The last entry shows our curl request: "GET / ...".

-You can dump the logs of all the pods with the `app=website` label to verify that the other pods have not hits:
+You can dump the logs of all the pods with the `app=website` label to verify that the other pods have no hits:

 ```
 ubuntu@ip-172-31-24-84:~$ kubectl logs -l app=website